zizther/craftcms-ddev/README.md

 - `make composer xxx` - Run Composer commands inside the container, e.g. `make composer install`
 - `make craft xxx` - Run Craft commands inside the container, e.g. `make craft project-config/touch`
 - `make npm xxx` - Run npm commands inside the container, e.g. `make npm install`
+- `make clean` - Removes the `composer.lock`, `package-lock.json` and the entire `node_modules` & `vendor` directory
+- `make nuke` - Restarts the project from scratch by running `make clean` (above), then reinstalls composer and node packages
 - `make pull` - Pull remote db & assets (requires setting up [craft-scripts](https://github.com/nystudio107/craft-scripts/)

+**Tip**: If you try a command like `make craft project-config/apply --force` you’ll see an error, because the shell thinks the `--force` flag should be applied to the `make` command.
+To side-step this, use the `--` (double-dash) to disable further option processing, like this: `make -- craft project-config/apply --force`

 ## Craft CMS Plugins